 TransferWise supports sending USD to people outside of the US, but to do this we need to send your transfer via the SWIFT network.

 Because SWIFT incurs additional costs, we will add a fee of 3.20 USD to your transfer to pay for this.
-We’re working hard to keep this additional fee as low as possible for you and hope to drop this further over time.
+We charge the same fee for payments to Hong Kong through CHATS system.

 Your bank or other banks the money passes through on the way may also charge you a fee, so your recipient might get less.
-Unfortunately, there's no way for TransferWise to know what this will be in advance.
+These fees tend to be around 25–50 USD, but there's no way for TransferWise to know what they'll be in advance.

 You can’t send USD to every country yet.
 Here's a list of the countries you can send USD to.